DawodRafoka/petBallDispenser/README.md

 # petBallDispenser
 ## Setup
+The following version is a static website and does not contain a database; the requirement below are for the dynamic website

 ### Requirements
 To set up demo website please download the contents of the flaskr folder and run the follwing command: